-What To Tell Your Hispanic Family About Your White Boyfriend
+5 Things You'll Have To Explain To Your Hispanic Family About Your White BF

 I come from the most Hispanic family of all Hispanic families: We only speak in Spanish at home, we only watch Univision and we definitely don't care about the wonderful array of television series available on HBO.
 That's what novelas are for... duh.